Geopolitical Barriers to Globalization: Construction of the Geopolitical Alignment Measure

-Our event-based approach offers three key advantages over existing measures of bilateral geopolitical relations: universal coverage across countries and time, precision in capturing the timing and intensity of bilateral dynamics, and comprehensive measurement from maximum conflict to maximum cooperation.
+Our event-based approach complements existing measures of bilateral geopolitical relations along three dimensions: coverage across countries and time, the timing and intensity of bilateral dynamics, and a continuous range from conflict to cooperation.

 Existing literature predominantly relies on UN voting similarity to achieve broad coverage \citep{Signorino1999-yb, Bailey2017-po}.
-However, UNGA voting primarily reflects positions on multilateral issues rather than bilateral dynamics, resulting in measures that exhibit greater stability but less responsiveness to bilateral relationship changes \citep{broner2025hegemonic}.
-Figure~\ref{fig:geo_score_USA_RUS} illustrates this limitation: while the negative Ideal Point Distance \citep{Bailey2017-po} broadly tracks our measure's trajectory, it fails to capture critical inflection points including the détente period and post-Crimean deterioration.
+However, as shown in Section~\ref{ss:bilateral_multilateral}, UNGA voting captures countries' broad multilateral positioning but is largely orthogonal to dyad-specific variation in bilateral relations: the cross-sectional correlation with our raw bilateral measure averages only 0.06 after the 1960s, and rises to at most 0.38 when comparing against variance-weighted principal components.

-Our measure also complements categorical approaches that classify relationships using discrete indicators such as \textit{Strategic Rivalry} \citep{thompson2001identifying, Aghion2019-rp}, \textit{Sanctions} \citep{Ahn2020-ng, Felbermayr2021-ws}, \textit{Formal Alliance} \citep{Gibler2008-xr}, and \textit{Treaties} \citep{broner2025hegemonic}.
+Our measure also complements categorical approaches that classify relationships using discrete indicators such as \textit{Strategic Rivalry} \citep{thompson2001identifying}, \textit{Sanctions} \citep{Ahn2020-ng, Felbermayr2021-ws}, \textit{Formal Alliance} \citep{Gibler2008-xr}, and \textit{Treaties} \citep{broner2025hegemonic}.
 While these binary classifications capture important institutional milestones, they necessarily focus on specific relationship thresholds rather than continuous evolution.
 Our framework incorporates these landmark events—military rivalries, alliance formations, treaty signings—while situating them within a broader spectrum of bilateral interactions.